 What celebrities come to Wimbledon?

 Wimbledon is well known for its celebrity presence.
 Each year, dozens of prominent celebrities are spotted taking in a match from the Wimbledon Royal Box and elsewhere in the stadium.
-Last year was no exception, 2018 spectators included:
+The last tournament was no exception, 2019 spectators included:

 What is the Wimbledon Queue?